Blogs > Health & Wellbeing

 Many misconceptions are floating around dogs.
 Some think that one dog year equals seven human years, while others believe that a cold nose means a healthy pup.
 Yet, nothing beats a myth about dog vision.

 Human vision is trichromatic, meaning that our eyes have three colour cone cells, each sensitive to its own colour: red, green and blue.
-Unlike us, dogs have only two receptors: blue and yellow.
-Hence, dogs cannot distinguish green, yellow or red objects based on their colour.
+Dogs are dichromatic, having only two types of cone cells, sensitive to blue and yellow wavelengths.
+This means they perceive colours differently than humans and have a more limited colour range.

 What Colours Can Dogs See?